cawley/phase_array/README.md

   - Steepest Ascent with Random Restart
   - Quantum Annealing

-We then rate the performance of each implementation, where a high performance is denoted by a low number of calls to the fitness function and tendency towards the optimal state as N tends to the highest known solution for NQueens, 27.
+We then rate the performance of each implementation, where a high performance is denoted by a low number of calls to the fitness function and strong tendency towards the optimal state as N tends to the highest known solution for NQueens, 27.
 Following are explanations for the usage and understanding of each algorithm.

 # Genetic Algorithm Approach